Participate and share your research at the FENS 2020 Virtual Forum from wherever you are based!

 - Only accepted abstracts of fully registered and paid presenters will be included in the final scientific programme.
 The presenting author is expected to attend the Forum and present his/her poster presentation.

 - Only one abstract can be submitter per presenter.

 - Abstracts must be submitted online via the FENS Forum 2020 abstract website following the completion of the registration process.

 - All abstracts must be submitted and presented in clear English with accurate grammar and spelling.

 - Confirmation of submission: After you submit your abstract, you will receive a confirmation email containing the title of your abstract.
 You can re-enter the submission link at any time to view and edit your abstract until the deadline date.
-If you do not receive this confirmation e-mail, please contact the FENS Forum 2020 Secretariat at email@example.com
+If you do not receive this confirmation e-mail, please contact the FENS Forum 2020 Abstract Department at firstname.lastname@example.org

 - You will receive a copy of your abstract in the confirmation email, so please save your abstract accordingly for your records.

 - Presentation format: Authors can submit abstracts for poster presentation only.

 - Abstract title: The title should not exceed 25 words.

 - Body text: limited to 250 words (fewer if a figure is included in the abstract).
 We recommend using word-processing software (for example Word) for editing your abstract and counting the number of words.
 Typing your text directly into the field is not recommended.
 Please be sure not to include extra spaces and symbols, as these are included in the word count.